lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To insert special symbols or characters press the button with the Ω symbol or from the menu Insert -> Special character.
 To insert a page break press control + enter or from the menu Insert -> Page Break.

+To undo a mistake you make press control + z or press the yellow arrow pointing to the left.
+If you accidently undid code redo or press the green arrow pointing to the right.

 Screenshot
 ----------
 .. image:: libreoffice_writer.png